scality/metalk8s/docs/installation/bootstrap.rst

   pods that can exist before the terminated pod garbage collector starts deleting them.
 If it's set to 0, the terminated pod garbage collector is disabled (default to ``500``)

+  From ``kubelet`` section you can override the max number of pods that can be scheduled on each nodes.

 .. _Feature Gates: https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/
 .. _specific OpenID for kube-apiserver: https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens